 3. The clerk shall issue a subpoena, or a subpoena for the production of documentary evidence, signed and sealed but otherwise in blank, to a party requesting it, who shall fill it in before service.
 As an officer of the court, an attorney authorized to practice law in Oklahoma may also issue and sign a subpoena on behalf of an Oklahoma state court.

 2. Service of a subpoena by mail may be accomplished by mailing a copy thereof by certified mail with return receipt requested and delivery restricted to the person named in the subpoena.
-The person serving the subpoena shall make proof of service thereof to the court promptly and, in any event, before the witness is required to testify at the hearing or trial.
-If service is made by a person other than a sheriff or deputy sheriff, such person shall make affidavit thereof.
+The person serving the subpoena shall promptly make proof of service thereof to the court and, in any event, before the witness is required to testify at the hearing or trial.
+If service is made by a person other than a sheriff or deputy sheriff, such person shall make an affidavit thereof.
 If service is by mail, the person serving the subpoena shall show in his proof of service the date and place of mailing and attach a copy of the return receipt showing that the mailing was accepted.
-Failure to make proof of service does not affect the validity of the service, but service of a subpoena by mail shall not be effective if the mailing was not accepted by the person named in the subpoena.
+Failure to make proof of service does not affect the service’s validity, but service of a subpoena by mail shall not be effective if the mailing was not accepted by the person named in the subpoena.
 Costs of service shall be allowed whether service is made by the sheriff, his deputy, or any other person.
-When the subpoena is issued on behalf of a state department, board, commission, or legislative committee, fees and mileage shall be paid to the witness at the conclusion of the testimony out of funds appropriated to the state department, board, commission, or legislative committee.
+When the subpoena is issued on behalf of a state department, board, commission, or legislative committee, fees and mileage shall be paid to the witness after the testimony out of funds appropriated to the state department, board, commission, or legislative committee.

 C. PROTECTION OF PERSONS SUBJECT TO SUBPOENAS.